shnartho/shnartho/README.md

 ## A Tech-savvy :blush:

-- 🏃‍♂️ Push harder than yesterday if you want a different tomorrow 🔥
+- 🏃‍♂️ "Push harder than yesterday if you want a different tomorrow" 🔥
 - 🥅 2022 Goals: Learn more about Blockchain, Web3, DevOps & MultiCloud Platforms 🎯
 - 👯 I’m looking to collaborate with other Blockchain Developers 👨‍🎓
 - :dart: Stay focused , Stay focused, Stay focused 🔥 New year, New beginning ,Let's go 💪